UB-Mannheim/eScriptorium_Dokumentation/Training-with-eScriptorium.md

 #### Step 12: Re-run text recognition and evaluate your fine-tuned model
 After the training has finished your fine-tuned text recognition model becomes available for testing.
-This step helps identifiying if the fine-tuned model produces better results than the previously used base model in `step 8`.
+This step helps identifying if the fine-tuned model produces better results than the previously used base model in `step 8`.

 1. Switch back to your document and click on the **"Images"** tab.
 2. Select one or more pages.